krm-functions/catalog/docs/source-packages.md

   shortGitSha: "{{ .commit | trunc 8 }}"
 ```

-Currently, only `name` and `commit` values can be used in templates.
-Function from the
+The following values can be used in templates:

+- `name` - package name.
+- `commit` commit SHA of `rev`.
+- `rev` git revision as given in package `rev` spec.
+- `srcPath` - source path of package.
+- `dstPath` - destination path of package.

-[Sprig library](http://masterminds.github.io/sprig/) can be used in templates.
+Function from the [Sprig library](http://masterminds.github.io/sprig/) can be used in templates.

 ## Future Directions